-- b.
-Stairwells and balconies shall not intrude into a setback.
-A design alternative may be approved by the Planning Commission as part of a preliminary plat, so long as stairwells and balconies do not overhang more than a maximum of three (3) feet into a setback. - c.
-Fences, walls, and landscaping are permitted to be located up to the property line. - B. Yards.
-Yards are different from building setbacks as they define the types of uses and activities that are permitted within lots as defined by the front, side, and rear yards.
-A yard shall be defined as an unoccupied area that is open and unobstructed from the ground except where otherwise permitted by this Code, on the same lot as a principal building. - 1.
+- B. Yards.
+Yards are different from building setbacks as they define the types of uses and activities that are permitted within lots as defined by the front, side, and rear yards and not the distance between the property line and buildings.
+A yard shall be defined as an unoccupied area that is open and unobstructed from the ground on the same lot as a principal building.
+A yard shall be unoccupied and unobstructed by any structure or portion of a structure, except for permitted encroachments and mechanical equipment where permitted in this code. - 1.
 Yard (Front).
-The area of the lot that extends between the side lot lines, from the front lot line to the building.
-Vehicle parking is allowed in the front yard only when permitted in Section 3.4: Parking.
+The area of the lot that extends between interior side lot lines or between the corner side lot line and the interior side lot line, between the front lot line and the front yard line.
+Vehicle parking is allowed in the front yard only when permitted in Section 5.4.: Parking.
 Each lot shall identify its front yard.
 Easements shall not be considered a public right-of-way or private street for the purpose of designating a front yard and front setback.
-Swimming pools may only be permitted in the front yard through a variance as defined in Section 1.13: Variances. - 2.
+Swimming pools may only be permitted in the front yard through a variance as defined in Section 3.13: Variances. - 2.
 Yard (Side).
-The area of the lot that extends from the front yard line to the rear yard line and from the building to the side property line. - 3.
+The area of the lot that extends from the front yard line to the rear yard line. - 3.
 Yard (Rear).
-The area of the lot that extends between the side lot lines, from the rear lot line to the building. - 4.
+The area of the lot that extends between interior side lot lines or between the corner side yard line and the interior side lot line, between the rear lot line and the rear yard line. - 4.
 Yard (Waterfront).
+The area of a waterfront lot that extends from the mean high water line of the adjacent water body.
+For the purpose of this definition, any yard abutting waterfront property (i.e. the Gulf of Mexico, bay, pass, creek, stream, river, tributary, canal or other similar tidally influenced waterway that is subject by the ebb and flow of the tides) shall be considered a waterfront.
+Stormwater and retention ponds shall not be considered in this definition.

+5. Permitted Exceptions to Yards.

-The area of a waterfront lot that extends from the mean high-water line of the adjacent water body to the building.
-For the purpose of this definition, any yard abutting a waterfront (the Gulf of Mexico, Roberts Bay, the Intracoastal Waterway, and any channels that access these bodies of water) shall be considered a waterfront.
-Stormwater facilities and retention ponds shall not be considered in this definition. - 5.
-Permitted Exceptions to Yards. - a.
-Mechanical Equipment.
-Mechanical equipment (including any heating, cooling, venting, pool or spa equipment, and similar equipment or appurtenance serving a structure), attached decks, poles, posts, children's play equipment and other customary yard accessories, ornaments, statuary and furniture are permitted in a yard subject to height limitations and requirements limiting obstructions to visibility, and shall not be any closer than three (3) feet from the property line. - b.
-Side yard exceptions.
-Where lots of record existed prior to the effective date of the ordinance from which this chapter is derived, which lots do not meet the minimum width requirements set out in this chapter, then for such lots, and only for such lots, the following minimum side yards are set out:
+- a.
+Roof overhangs, up to a maximum of three (3) feet, may be permitted into a required yard. - b.
+Stairwells and balconies shall not intrude into a required yard.
+A design alternative may be approved by the Planning Commission as part of a preliminary plat, so long as stairwells and balconies do not overhang more than a maximum of three (3) feet into a required yard. - c.
+Mechanical equipment (including any heating, cooling, venting, pool or spa equipment, and similar equipment or appurtenance serving a structure), fences, walls, attached decks, , landscaping, poles, posts, children's play equipment and other customary yard accessories, ornaments, statuary and furniture may be permitted in a yard subject to height limitations, requirements limiting obstructions to visibility, and shall not be any closer than three (3) feet from the property line.